kbat/docs/analysis/python/running.md

 when run with version 2 of Python may not necessarily work when run with version 3.
 Python 2 was around for a long time, and so the process of migrating to Python 3 has been slow, which is why so many people talk about it.

-Indeed, LHCb software is not compatible with Python 3, and so we use Python 2 in these lessons.
+We use Python 2 in these lessons.
 In general, and out in the real world, Python 3 is preferred as it receives the most focus from the people who make Python.
 If you’re starting a new project, and don’t have to use LHCb software, consider trying to use Python 3.
 You can install both Python 2 and Python 3 using